-Convention Meaning Bold Bold typeface indicates user input, code fragments, method signatures, file names, and object, field, and method names.
-Sans serif Sans serif typeface is used for system output and system output.
-Italic sans serif Italic sans serif typeface indicates a variable for which you must supply a value.
-This most often appears in a syntax line or table.
-Italic serif In text, italic serif typeface indicates the first use of an important term. [] Brackets enclose optional arguments. { a b c} Braces enclose two or more items.
+Convention Meaning Courier Courier font indicates code, syntax, file names, API names, system output, and the like.
+Bold Courier Bold Courier font is used to emphasize particular code, such as user input.
+Italic Courier Italic Courier font indicates the name of an argument or variable for which you must supply a value.
+Sans serif Sans serif typeface indicates the names of user interface elements such as dialog boxes, buttons, and fields.
+Italic serif In text, italic serif typeface indicates the first use of an important term. [] Brackets enclose optional arguments. { a b c } Braces enclose two or more items.
 You can specify only one of the enclosed items.
 Vertical bars represent OR separators.
 For example, you can specify a or b or c .
 Three consecutive periods indicate that you can repeat the immediately previous item.
-In examples, they also indicate omissions. umentation assume that COM.odi. is specification of, for example, db.open(ObjectStore.READONLY) instead of db.open(COM.odi.ObjectStore.READONLY)
+In examples, they also indicate omissions.

+Examples Examples in the documentation assume that com.odi is imported.
+This allows specification of, for example, instead of db.open(com.odi.ObjectStore.READONLY).